Worldofmarvis/Linux_Commands-Documentation/README.md

 # CTF-Documentation
-It is a documentation for all the activities I made in doing a Capturing the Flag.
-I used PicoCTF and Hack the box.
+It is documentation of all the commands I study throughout learning linux commands